-- 01 Continue to assess the level & mix of services provided to the community. - 02 Analyse initiatives to enhance Council's corporate identity.
+01 Continue to assess the level & mix of services provided to the community.

+02 Analyse initiatives to enhance Council's corporate identity.

 No Details DueDate Responsible Officer 01 Through the Management Plan process, review the implementation of Council's principal activities Each Quarter Relates to Action - General Manager ACHIEVED TO DATE 1st quarter report to be considered by Council on 28 November.
 02 Establish the resource allocation and financial framework for Council's operations.
-2nd Quarter Relates to Action - General Manager NOT YET DUE 03 Report to Council on results of outcomes of community consultation methods, including resident's feedback register and vision workshop.
-4th Quarter Relates to Action - General Manager NOT YET DUE Initial planning for visioning workshop has commenced.
+Relates to Action NOT YET DUE 03 Report to Council on results of outcomes of community consultation methods, including resident's feedback4th Quarter Relates to Action- General Managerregister and vision workshop General Manager- General Manager NOT YET DUE Initial planning for visioning workshop has commenced.